20 Oct 10 Signs of Mental Illness in Seniors

 - Engage your spiritual side: Attend religious services and spiritual activities, celebrate holidays, and take part in meditation and yoga classes.

-- Give back as a volunteer or mentor: Participate in a local nonprofit or a cause that you or a senior loved one believes in, and put their years of wisdom and experience to good use with advice and mentorship opportunities for others.
+- Give back as a volunteer or mentor: Participate in a local nonprofit or a cause that you or a senior loved one believes in.
+Put their years of wisdom and experience to good use with advice and mentorship opportunities for others.

 - Learn coping skills: Take classes on loss, the grieving process, properly caring for a spouse in need, or socializing as a tool for good.
 These can be great when mental disorder is a risk stemming from trauma and other impactful life events.